linyc74/lstm_dna/README.md

 ## Gene-level Prediction

 Contiguous coding sequence (CDS) features were inferred from nucleotide-level labels based heuristic rules of molecular biology.

-First, contiguous segments of positive (labeled "1") nucleotides were generated and encoded by the start and end positions.
+First, contiguous segments of positive (predicted "1") nucleotides were generated and encoded by the start and end positions.
 In a simple scenario, one contiguous segment represents a coding sequence without any stop codon interrupting the translation to protein sequence.
+In such case, that contiguous segment is directly annotated as a CDS feature.

 However, there are more complex scenarios where stop codons are present in the middle of a segment.
 This is usually due to overlap between two CDS, where the second CDS starts before the first CDS terminates at the stop codon.
 If the second CDS is not in-frame with the first one, then the frame-shift effect would create many false stop codons in the middle of a segment.